10 Facts About the Coffee Plant

 By Beth Garrison, CEO

 Well, money doesn't grow on trees, but coffee sure does!
 Here are 10 facts about the coffee plant, that we find fascinating!
+After you read, head to our shop and check out some of our unique fair trade organic blends!

 1) Coffee grows on trees